Last updated on June 8th, 2023 at 04:22 am

 Take Care Of Your RV’s Batteries

-Your inverter’s power and longevity are directly linked to the health of your RV’s batteries.
-While no RV battery is designed to last forever, you can perform a decent amount of maintenance on it to extend the life of it and, in turn, your inverter.
+Your inverter’s power and longevity are directly linked to the health of your RV’s batteries, and I would recommend keeping your batteries healthy to avoid issues like rotten egg smells!
+While no RV battery is designed to last forever, you can perform a decent amount of maintenance on it to extend its life of it and, in turn, your inverter.

 Whether you have one battery or multiple to power your RV, it is important to take care of them.
 Batteries are prone to corrosion, improper off-season storage, and improper charging.
 All of these things have simple solutions, however, and it may be worth doing should you wish to extend the life of your batteries and inverter.